orudda/GLOFOX-TASK/README.md

 Before you start, make sure you have the following dependencies installed:

 - Go (1.14 or higher): [Download Go](https://golang.org/dl/)
-- Chi Router: We use Chi as the router for our RESTful API.
+- Chi Router: I use Chi as the router for our RESTful API.
 You can install it using:

     ```shell
     go get github.com/go-chi/chi
     ```

-- Testify: We use the `testify` library for writing unit tests.
+- Testify: I use the `testify` library for writing unit tests.
 You can install it using:

     ```shell
     go get github.com/stretchr/testify